majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/README.md

 # Bioinformatics Protocols at Kothary Lab

 The following repository contains the protocols and logs of bioinformatics use in the Kothary Lab.
-Includes installation processes, pipeline configurations, test logs and outputs of all bioinformatic processes/experiments run.
+Includes installation processes, pipeline configurations, test logs and outputs of bioinformatic processes/experiments run.
 Main contents is RNASeq analysis, conducted on Graham Cluster from DRAC.

 Author: Majd Al-Aarg